LingmoOS/lingmo-wiki/docs/en/wiki/develop-guide.md

 We have a [`lingmo-build`](https://github.com/LingmoOS/lingmo-build) script which automates the build process.
 However, you can still compile them by yourself.

 > [!Warning]
-> `lingmo-build` is deprecated, but it may be still work in the future.
+> `lingmo-build` is deprecated and may not work in the future.
 (TODO: add lingmo-pkgbuild)

 > [!Note]
 > This tool use repositories cloned from GitHub by itself, so it's still necessary to compile manually if you make any modifications to repositories in the  `lingmowork` directory.